Maricopa Medical Foundation

 The financial support for Maricopa Integrated Health System contemplated by the above statement of purpose shall supplement, rather than substitute for other financial support available to MIHS.

-- Awarding research grants of $5,000 each for up to 10 grants per year
+- Awarding research grants to residents of MIHS of $5,000 each for up to 10 grants per year

 Why Maricopa Integrated Health System Participates in Research